-Situated high on a grassy hill surrounded by forest in Northern Thailand, this project is home to three elephants now enjoying a life free of the saddle or other unnatural activities.
+Situated high on a grassy hill surrounded by forest in Northern Thailand, this project is home to a small herd of elephants now enjoying a life free of the saddle or other unnatural activities.
 The owner has welcomed the opportunity to drop elephant riding and embrace a more ethical form of elephant tourism where the elephants can enjoy their lives with time to interact, and roam the grassy fields, foraging as they go.
 By joining this project as part of a small group you are directly helping to make this transition possible and sustainable, thereby protecting the well-being of the elephants.

 The elephant-friendly activities at this project start with dressing in colorful traditional Karen clothing, then cutting sugarcane and feeding it to the appreciative elephants along with their favorite food – bananas.
 After the feeding session, join the elephants for an easy stroll through the tall grasses and along the forest edge, stopping to watch them graze and take photos from the shade of a hut.
 On returning from your walk, a vegetarian buffet lunch is served overlooking the valley, after which you will learn to make healthy treats for the elephants by combining a medicinal vine, rice, tamarind, salt, and bananas.
 Next, head to the stream to bathe the elephants and then watch them play in the mud.
-The tour ends with feeding the elephants the medicinal tamarind-rice balls prepared earlier, as a parting gift.
+The day ends with feeding the elephants the medicinal tamarind-rice balls prepared earlier, as a parting gift.

 This elephant tour is suitable for all ages and provides a fascinating insight into the lives of elephants.
 Karen Elephant Serenity only began early in 2018, but already the owners have noticed an elevation in the elephant’s spirits and their general health.
 The project also helps support the local villages which include Karen, Hmong, and Lanna Thai communities.